KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ![Screenshot 2024-09-04 183123](https://github.com/user-attachments/assets/1754a1ed-27c6-4e8f-9fd4-e829911b5907)

-## Data Transformation With Incremental Loading
+## Data Transformation And Incremental Loading
 This is done using Synapse Data Engineering Component of Fabric.
 - On the bottom left, click on the Power BI icon or whatever icon present there.
 - From the list of icons, choose Synapse Data Engineering.